angel.oprea

 The Solution

-Built the payments and user modules as Java Spring Boot microservices with a GraphQL API layer.
-GraphQL gives frontend teams exactly the data they need in a single request — no over-fetching, no waiting on new REST endpoints.
+I built the payments and user modules as Java Spring Boot microservices with a GraphQL API layer.
+GraphQL gives frontend teams exactly the data they need in a single request, with no over-fetching and no waiting on new REST endpoints.
 Kafka handles async payment events and user state changes with guaranteed ordering.
 The whole thing runs on Azure with AKS, fully containerized and deployed through CI/CD pipelines.

 Technology Stack